Do you want to learn about Gantt charts and understand how to use them?

 - Dependencies: Tasks that can start only after a preceding task is finished

 On the X axis, you can see the tasks visualized across a calendar.

 - Task Time: The duration of the task

 - Sequence: Which tasks need to be completed first

 - Progress: What stage of the project the team reached

-Here are the step-by-step instructions you need to build a Gantt chart for your team.
+So, here are the step-by-step instructions you need to help answer these questions and build a Gantt chart for your team.

 Start by creating a list of tasks that need to be done.